Cirencester United F.C.: History

 Cirencester United was formed in 1969 by Reverend Adam Ford.
 Ford, an Australian, was a curate of Cirencester Parish Church.
 He was later Chaplain to St Paul's School, London and Chaplain in Ordinary to the Queen at the Chapel Royal.
 With an MA in Indian Religions and now a Buddhist teacher, he has written a book entitled The Art of Mindful Walking.

-Named "The Herd", the club were initially a youth side; created by Rev. Ford in order to provide talented local footballers with a team in which to play.
-The side progressed from youth football to compete in the Cirencester and District League, where they would be crowned champions two years in a row.
+Named "The Herd", the club was initially a youth side; created by Rev. Ford to provide talented local footballers with a team in which to play.
+The side progressed from youth football to compete in the Cirencester and District League, where they would be crowned champions two consecutive seasons.
 The Herd's progression continued in the Cheltenham League where quick-fire promotions eventually resulted in entry to the Hellenic Football League in 1987.
-By this time, the club had also set up a reserve side who followed the success of the 1st team by winning the local leagues.
+By this time, the club had also set up a reserve side that followed the success of the 1st team by winning the local leagues.
 Success in the league was also reflected by cup success, including lifting the Gloucestershire Senior Amateur Cup in the 1989–90 season.

-In 1990, the club renamed from "The Herd" to "Cirencester United".
+In 1990, the club was renamed from "The Herd" to "Cirencester United".

-During their time in Hellenic, United have won two Reserve League Division Two championships, firstly in 1995 and later in 2002–03 where the club also won the Reserve Division cup in a double-winning season.
+During their time in Hellenic, United won two Reserve League Division Two championships, firstly in 1995 and later in 2002–03 where the club also won the Reserve Division cup in a double-winning season.

-In 2003–04 United began a ground-sharing agreement with Cirencester Town, which saw all first team games played at the Town's Corinium Stadium.
+In 2003–04 United began a ground-sharing agreement with Cirencester Town, which saw all first-team games played at the Town's Corinium Stadium.
 However, for the 2007–08 season, United reverted to their spiritual home of the 'Four Acres', only to see it destroyed by fire early in the campaign.
 The club then played at South Cerney next to the airfield.
 For the start of the 2008–09 season, the pitch at South Cerney had permanent barriers installed around the playing area.

 Several of United's players went on to play football at a higher level; e.g. striker Richie Miles played for Hellenic League Wootton Bassett.

-After the loss of their premises and a disastrous season with one win in 30 games, and lacking a chairman, secretary and committee, the club folded in 2009.
+After the loss of their premises and a disastrous season with one win in 30 games, and lacking a chairman, secretary, and committee, the club folded in 2010.